The genealogy of a solvable population model under selection with dynamics related to directed polymers: Proof of Lemma 4.5

-\section{Proof of Lemma \ref{lem:asymptotics.I.p.neighborhood.of.zero.alpha}.}
+\section{Proof of Lemma \texorpdfstring{ \ref {lem:asymptotics.I.p.neighborhood.of.zero.alpha}}{4.5}}

-In this appendix, we present the proof of Lemma \ref{lem:asymptotics.I.p.neighborhood.of.zero.alpha}.
-We first prove the expansion of $I_0(u)$ and then of $I_{p}(u)$ for $p \geq 2$.
-The proof's idea is more or less the same for every $0<\alpha\leq 2$, but some technical adaptations are required in specific cases.
+In this appendix, we present the proof of Lemma~\ref {lem:asymptotics.I.p.neighborhood.of.zero.alpha}.
+We first prove the expansion of $I_0(u)$ and then of $I_{p}(u)$ for $p \geq2$.
+The idea of the proof is more or less the same for every $0<\alpha\leq2$, but some technical adaptations are required in specific cases.

-The Laplace transform $I_0$ of $Y_i$ is differentiable , when $1<\alpha \leq 2$ and $I'_0(0) = \E[Y_i]$, then in this case, the expansion of $I_0(u)$ is obtained by a simple Taylor development at zero.
-For $\alpha \leq 1$ the Laplace transform of $Y_1$ is no longer differentiable at zero.
+The Laplace transform $I_0$ of $Y_i$ is differentiable, when $1<\alpha \leq2$ and $I'_0(0) = \E[Y_i]$, then in this case, the expansion of $I_0(u)$ is obtained by a simple Taylor development at zero.
+For $\alpha\leq1$, the Laplace transform of $Y_1$ is no longer differentiable at zero.
 On the other hand, we have that

 where $c(u)$ is a function depending on $u$ to be chosen.
-Let $c(u) = u \log \log (u^{-1})$, then
+Let $c(u) = u \log\log(u^{-1})$, then

-that diverges if $u \to 0^+$.
-It is also trivial that $c(u) =o(u^\alpha)$ (in the case $\alpha<1$) and $c(u)= o (u \log u) $ (in the case $\alpha = 1$) as $u \to 0^+$.
+that diverges if $u \to0^+$.
+It is also trivial that $c(u) =o(u^\alpha )$ (in the case $\alpha<1$) and $c(u)= o (u \log u) $ (in the case $\alpha= 1$) as $u \to0^+$.
 Hence, we can easily bound the first term in (\ref{equa.I.0.important.part.alpha.leq.1}) by

-that it is negligible as $u \to 0^+$.
-We study the second term in (\ref{equa.I.0.important.part.alpha.leq.1}), since $x/u$ diverges if $x \geq c(u)$, we can replace $\P(Y_i \geq x /u ) $ by its asymptotic equivalent $ u^\alpha / x^\alpha$
+that it is negligible as $u \to0^+$.
+We study the second term in (\ref {equa.I.0.important.part.alpha.leq.1}), since $x/u$ diverges if $x \geq c(u)$, we can replace $\P(Y_i \geq x /u ) $ by its asymptotic equivalent $ u^\alpha/ x^\alpha$

-When $\alpha < 1$, we have that $\int_{c(u)}^{\infty} \frac{e^{-x}}{x^\alpha} \mathrm{d} x \to \Gamma(1-\alpha) < \infty$, that proves the statement in this case.
-For $\alpha = 1$, we use the following result, that may be found in \cite{Bender1999} Section 6.2 Example 4
+When $\alpha< 1$, we have that $\int_{c(u)}^{\infty} \frac {e^{-x}}{x^\alpha} \,\mathrm{d} x \to\Gamma(1-\alpha) < \infty$, that proves the statement in this case.
+For $\alpha= 1$, we use the following result, that may be found in \cite{Bender1999} (Section~6.2, Example~4):

-where $\gamma$ stands for the Euler-Mascheroni constant.
-Taking $z= c(u)$ we obtain that
+where $\gamma$ stands for the Euler--Mascheroni constant.
+Taking $z= c(u)$, we obtain that